harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/cd-general-steps/download-and-copy-artifacts-using-the-command-step.md

 ### Artifact metadata only

-Harness Services allows you to identify artifacts using their metadata.
+Harness services allows you to identify artifacts using their metadata.
 At deployment runtime, Harness uses the metadata to copy or download the artifact to the target hosts/containers.

 ### Copy vs download

-Let's review the differences between the Copy Artifact/Config and Download commands.
+Let's review the differences between the copy artifact/config and download commands.

-- **Download:** At deployment runtime, the Harness Delegate executes commands on the target host(s) to download the artifact directly to the target host(s).
+- **Download:** At deployment runtime, the Harness delegate executes commands on the target host(s) to download the artifact directly to the target host(s).
-  The Delegate must have access to the target host(s) and the target host(s) must have network connectivity to the artifact server.
+  The delegate must have access to the target host(s) and the target host(s) must have network connectivity to the artifact server.
-- **Copy:** During deployment runtime, Harness uses the metadata to download the artifact to the Harness Delegate.
-The Delegate then copies the artifact to the target host(s).
+- **Copy:** During deployment runtime, Harness uses the metadata to download the artifact to the Harness delegate.
+The delegate then copies the artifact to the target host(s).

-The Delegate must have network connectivity to the artifact server and target hosts.
+The delegate must have network connectivity to the artifact server and target hosts.

 Here is the difference in how Harness performs a copy and download.